department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/index.md

    description: Find out if you can be buried in a national VA cemetery.
  - url: /burials-and-memorials/find-a-cemetery
    title: Find a Cemetery or Gravesite
-   description: Locate a cemetery or gravesite
+   description: Locate a cemetery or gravesite.
 relatedlinks:
  - url: /burials-and-memorials/military-funerals
    title: What to expect at a military funeral
-   description: Find out what will happen on this day
+   description: Find out what will happen on this day.
  - url: /burials-and-memorials/survivor-and-dependent-benefits
    title: Survivor and dependent benefits
-   description: Find out what benefits you may get
+   description: Find out what benefits you may get.
 ---

 We can help Veterans and family members plan a military burial or memorial service.
 Find out how to get burial benefits.